Baldur's Gate: Dark Alliance

 The action role-playing game Baldur's Gate: Dark Alliance was developed by Snowblind Studios and others, and released in 2001 for the PlayStation 2 console, and later Xbox and GameCube video game consoles.
 The game takes place in the city of Baldur's Gate and surrounding area and is set in the Forgotten Realms setting, with a ruleset derived from the 3rd edition of Dungeon & Dragons; the plot is unrelated to previous PC games.
 The console version used an overhead third person view, and hack-and-slash dungeon crawl style gameplay.
 A Game Boy Advance version was released in 2004, with reduced graphics quality using an 2.5D isometric type perspective.
 While all ports were very well received, the original for the PlayStation 2 was the only one that gained universal acclaim.

 A sequel, Baldur's Gate: Dark Alliance II was developed by Black Isle Studios and released in 2004 for the PlayStation 2 and Xbox; the game used the same gameplay style as the original, and was also positively reviewed.
 The gameplay style was expanded to make the game more like a role-playing game, the ability to craft weapons, armor and amulets was added, Baldur's Gate became a hub city with the addition of a world map and being able to travel back to areas, making the game open world and many more side-quests were added as well as the ability to level up one's class.

-In March 2019, Tuque Games announced that it was developing a Dungeons & Dragons game in partnership with Wizards of the Coast.
-Wizards of the Coast then acquired Tuque Games in October 2019.
-The game Dungeons & Dragons: Dark Alliance was officially announced with a teaser trailer shown during The Game Awards 2019 on December 12, 2019.
-Tuque Games studio head Jeff Hattem described the game as a "spiritual successor" to the previous Dark Alliance games, rather than a direct sequel.
-Hattem and lead game designer Kevin Neibert have also clarified that Dungeons & Dragons: Dark Alliance will use a more "intimate" third-person perspectives rather than the traditional 2.5D isometric perspective of the previous Dark Alliance games.
+Interplay Entertainment placed its entire catalogue of video game intellectual properties (IP) and assets up for sale, including that of Dark Alliance in 2016.